 When A Student Loan Becomes a Hardship

-A court always has to determine whether a student loan hardship exists even if the parties agree to a discharge.
-The Bankruptcy court must at least make an inquiry into whether the student loan is a hardship.
-But if a student loan lender has had actual notice and a bankruptcy court issues an order discharging the debt then a summons and adversary proceeding for a hardship discharge will not always be required.
-A student loan creditor cant sit back and enjoy the fruits of being paid in a Chapter 13 bankruptcy according to terms without objecting to a hardship discharge and then later complain.
+A court almost always has to determine whether a student loan hardship exists.
+Even if the parties agree to a hardship discharge, the Court has to issue an order to that effect.
+The Bankruptcy Court must at least inquire into whether the student loan is a hardship.
+If a student loan lender has had actual notice and a bankruptcy court issues an order discharging the debt, then a summons and adversary proceeding for a hardship discharge will not always be required.
+A student loan creditor can’t sit back and enjoy the fruits of being paid in a Chapter 13 bankruptcy according to terms without objecting to a hardship discharge and then later complain.

 United Student Aid Funds claimed that because student loans are non-dischargeable, they can only be discharged by an adversary proceeding.
-However the court reasoned Student Loans are sometimes discharged.
-Certain other non dischargeable debts such as child support, court fines, and drunk driving accidents, are never discharged.
-(Although they may be repaid in a Chapter 13 as Epinosa’s student loans were)
+You can bankruptcy student loans sometimes.
+But child support, criminal court fines, and drunk driving accidents are never discharged.
+(Although they may be repaid in Chapter 13 as Espinosa’s student loans were).

-When a court confirms a discharge of a student loans even without an adversary proceedings — especially when the student loan creditor has not objected —then such an order should be regarded as final and are only appealable within time limits.
-The Court’s decision in this case was especially important as another crack in the armor of student loan hardship discharge defenses.
-Student loan Bankruptcy hardship discharges are hard but not impossible to get.
-Be sure to see how to file for a student loan bankruptcy on our main website.
+When a court confirms a discharge of student loans even without an adversary proceeding, the creditor can’t just ignore it.
+Especially when the student loan creditor has not objected.
+Such an order should be regarded as final.
+If they are not appealed on time they are permanent orders and cannot be changed.
+This Court decision was especially crucial as another crack in the armor of student loan hardship discharge defenses.
+Hardship discharges in these adversary proceedings are very hard but not impossible to get.
+You have to know how to do it.
+Be sure to see how to file for a student loan bankruptcy on our main webpage on it.